Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/writing.rst

-The piggy-bank smart contract is going to contain a function for setting up a new piggy bank and two functions for updating a piggy bank; one is for everyone to use for inserting GTU, the other is for the owner to smash the piggy bank and prevent further interaction.
+The piggy-bank smart contract is going to contain a function for setting up a new piggy bank and two functions for updating a piggy bank; one is for everyone to use for inserting CCD, the other is for the owner to smash the piggy bank and prevent further interaction.

 Specifying the state
 ====================

-To implement a piggy bank we need to keep track of the amount of GTU it holds, and we need to know whether it has been smashed.
+To implement a piggy bank we need to keep track of the amount of CCD it holds, and we need to know whether it has been smashed.
 The blockchain will take care of the first task for us since the chain keeps track of the balance of each smart-contract instance.
 Therefore, we only need to maintain whether the piggy bank has been smashed,